 Panamanian banking regulations contain guidelines for integral risk management of financial institutions.
 Integral risk management is a process intended to identify potential events that can affect banks and to manage those events according to their nature and risk level.
-It covers the different risks that could affect the banking operation such as: (i) credit risk; (ii) counterparty risk; (iii) liquidity risk; (iv) market risk; (v) operational risk; (vi) reputational risk; (vii) contagion risk; (ix) strategic risk; (x) information technology risk; and (xi) concentration risk.
+These guidelines cover the different risks that could affect banking operations such as: (i) credit risk; (ii) counterparty risk; (iii) liquidity risk; (iv) market risk; (v) operational risk; (vi) reputational risk; (vii) country risk; (viii) contagion risk; (ix) strategic risk; (x) information technology risk; and (xi) concentration risk.
 Banks are required to have policies for the management and mitigation of all risks to which they are exposed.
 The board of directors, management and the risk committee of the board of directors are responsible for compliance with the integral risk management policies created to mitigate the exposure of the bank to such risks.